 Alexander gave as a reason for superseding Barclay, who remained with the army as a general of division, that he had not acted with all possible activity, which greatly distressed him, though the Emperor told him he should always be his friend.
-Benningsen retired from the army after the dispute at Smolensko, but joined it again as quartermaster-general, and Constantine left it intending to follow Alexander to Abo, and press him to make peace, but Kutuzov, who met him on the road, dissuaded him, which was equivalent to a command, for Constantine was now under his orders.+ He reached St. Petersburg at night, on August 25th; at eight the next morning called on his mother, and then shut himself up at Strelna, and would receive no one; but soon talked unreservedly, saying it was impossible to remain to see what he had seen-all went on as badly as possible, and peace was absolutely necessary.[‡] He became the leader of the peace party, as he had been in 1799 and 1807.
+Benningsen\ retired from the army after the dispute at Smolensko, but joined it again as quartermaster-general, and Constantine left it intending to follow Alexander to Abo, and press him to make peace, but Kutuzov, who met him on the road, dissuaded him, which was equivalent to a command, for Constantine was now under his orders.† He reached St. Petersburg at night, on August 25th; at eight the next morning called on his mother, and then shut himself up at Strelna, and would receive no one; but soon talked unreservedly, saying it was impossible to remain to see what he had seen-all went on as badly as possible, and peace was absolutely necessary.
+The became the leader of the peace party, as he had been in 1799 and 1807.

-^{} Wilson's Russian Campaign.
+\ Wilson's Russian Campaign.

-Benningsen had been in retirement since 1807.
-"I assure yon," writes De Maistre, "he offends my eye, and even more when the Emperor was at the army.
+\ Benningsen had been in retirement since 1807.
+"I assure you," writes De Maistre, "he offends my eye, and even more when the Emperor was at the army.
 However, no one here is disgusted, and no one pays attention to it; so true it is that here we are no longer in Europe, or at least in the middle of an Asiatic race which has advanced into Europe.
 For me it is an intolerable spectacle, a man who has lifted his hand against his master, and still in possession of all social rights."
 Nevertheless he had the daring which Barclay required, and had defeated Napoleon.

-master, and still in possession of all social rights.
-Nevertheless is had the daring which Barclay required, and had defeated Napoleon. † This mode of military precedence displeased De Maistre.
+† This mode of military precedence displeased De Maistre.
 "The Emperor when at Vilna always put Barclay on his right hand at table, being a general-in-chief, and Constantine on his left.
 The prince of the blood, in that quality alone, ought to pass over the head of every other degree."